khazanovanastasia/The-Last-Observer/README.md

 **You cannot move.
 You can only observe**

-Your objective is to survive a fixed-duration session while hostile NPCs navigate through the building You cannot move or fight - your only tools are observation, information management, and limited environmental control
+Your objective is to survive a fixed-duration session while hostile NPCs navigate through the building.
+You cannot move or fight - your only tools are observation, information management, and limited environmental control

 ---